Toning (coin)

-Toning on a coin is the change of colour brought about through oxidization, which forms a thin layer of tarnish on the metal's surface.
+Toning on a coin is the change of colour brought about through oxidization, which forms a thin layer of tarnish on the metal's surface, typically as a result of interactions and chemical reactions with sulfur-containing compounds in the environment.
 Coin toning can vary in aesthetics, and thus can alternately add or detract from a coin's value.
 Coins with unusual toning colours or patterns tend to be valued by coin collectors.
 Toning is most common on silver coins, but can be found on coins minted from other metals and alloys, including gold, copper and cupronickel.

 Types of toning

 Different colors and patterns of toning can have varying effects on a coin's grade and value.
-For example, brown spotty toning could decrease a coin's value, while colorful rainbow toning could increase it.
+For example, brown spotty toning could decrease a coin's value, while colourful multi-coloured or 'rainbow' toning could increase it.
 Similarly, toning can raise or lower a coin's grade by several points, as grading is based on factors including eye appeal and not just wear.
-Depending on the environment in which the toning took place, toned coins can come in many different colors and color combinations.
-Toning patterns may cover an entire coin, just one side, or just one area.
-Coins which have sat stacked in bags for a long time can develop crescent toning, where the toned coin was partially covered by one sitting off-center on top of it.
+As toning is heavily influenced by the environment in which the toning took place, toned coins can come in many different colors and color combinations.
+Toning may cover an entire coin, just one side, or a single area.
+Coins which are stored in bags for a long time can develop crescent-shaped toning, where the toned coin was partially covered by one sitting off-center on top of it.
 This is common with Morgan dollars, which were typically delivered to and stored in banks in large cloth bags.